lemlac/pylem/docs/reference.md

 mut item: str?

 item = colors[0]
-if item != None:
+if item is not None:
     print(item)   # Outputs: red

 item = colors[-1]
-if item != None:
+if item is not None:
     print(item)  # Won't print because `arr` arrays can't be reversed index with negative numbers.

 item = colors[len(colors)-1]  # Do this instead
-if item != None:
+if item is not None:
     print(item)  # Outputs: blue (negative indexing counts from the back)
 ```